 Within this, my critique of Siri Ousdahl’s novel, she joins me to discuss transgressive themes and the contradictions within our psyche.

 Constraint pulls no punches.
 There is no sweetening of the pill.
-It is a tale of kidnapping, rape, violence and humiliation.
+It is a tale of kidnapping,

 Our natural response is outrage.
 How dare one human being treat another this way?
 The early phases of the story are written clearly with the intention to arouse this reaction from us.